conda/conda/conda_env/README.md

 conda-env allows creating environments using the `environment.yml` specification file.
 This allows you to specify a name, channels to use when creating the environment, and the dependencies.
-For example, to create an environment named `stats` with numpy and pandas create an `environment.yml` file with this as the contents:
+For example, to create an environment named `stats` with numpy and pandas, create an `environment.yml` file with this as the contents:

 ```yaml